joezuntz/cosmosis-doc/features/sampler_features.rst

 Several samplers can resume sampling if they are interrupted for some reason.

-The Zeus, Emcee, and Metropolis samplers can be told to resume like this:
+The Zeus, Emcee, Multinest, Polychord, Nautilus, and Metropolis samplers can be told to resume like this:

 .. code-block:: ini